martenzander/postcss-mesh/README.md

 #### Property Overwrite

-Property Overwrite allows you to overwrite some properties breakpointwise, e.g. `gutter`.
+Property Overwrite allows you to overwrite some properties breakpoint wise, e.g. `gutter`.
 Learn more about properties [here](#properties).

 ```css
 // default: 30px